Phillies' Adonis Medina: Making improvements to offspeed pitches

 Medina credits his improved strikeout rate this season to a combination of attacking the zone more and changes he made to his slider late last season, Matt Gelb of The Philadelphia Inquirer reports.

-Medina mostly threw a loopy curveball as his offspeed pitch last season when he struck out just 34 batters in 64.2 innings for short season Single-A Williamsport.
-He has used his slider, which is more of a slurve, this season in addition to his curveball and has struck out 97 batters in 81.1 innings at Low-A Lakewood.
+Medina mostly threw a loopy curveball as his offspeed pitch last season when he struck out just 34 batters in 64.2 innings for short season Williamsport.
+He has used his slider, which is more of a slurve, this season in addition to his curveball, and Medina's struck out 97 batters in 81.1 innings at Low-A Lakewood.
 Pitching coach Brian Sweeney said Medina still has room for improvement with his slider, "He has a great break to it.
 But it's 82 [mph] max.
 With the arm speed he has, he could throw it at 88.
 Then it'll be devastating."
-The 20-year-old is yet another high-upside arm in the low minors of the Phillies' farm system and should be on the radar of dynasty league owners.
+The 20-year-old is yet another high-upside arm in the low minors of the Phillies' farm system and should be on the radar for dynasty-league owners.

 More News